nutanix/terraform-provider-nutanix/website/docs/r/karbon_cluster.html.markdown

 ### Active Passive Config

-If you plan to use multi-master (which you should for production), then you need to set the `active_passive_config` block.
+If you plan to use multi-master, then you need to set the `active_passive_config` block.
 The `external_ipv4_address` should be an IP address in your subnet range, as this will be a VRRP IP that will 'bounce' between masters.

 ```